When considering church capital campaign consulting services, cost often becomes a subject of debate influenced by a number of negative factors.

 - Why did Moses and Solomon get outside help for their building programs?
 (Exodus 31 and 2 Chronicles 2)

 - How much is confidence and peace of mind worth to us?

-(Adapted from a previous blog post)
+(Adapted from a previous church capital campaign blog post)